aydun1/label-maker/README.md

 ## Usage
 Run using `node file-name.js`

-## Configuration
+## Rack labels
-make-racking-labels.js
+`node make-racking-labels.js`
-This makes labels that can be used to label a warehouse.
+This makes barcoded labels that can be used to label bins in a warehouse.
 Edit the file to adjust the configuration options as required.

+### Configuration
-### Isles
+#### Isles
-This is a list of isle objects.
-Each object should have the following properties:
+This is a list of isle.
+Each isle should have the following properties:

 - `isle` (string): The isle name
 - `levels` (string[]): A list of levels